Christmas Closure

 If the SEN support provided by the school is not achieving the agreed outcomes then it can be adapted or replaced with new forms of support.
 If the school has taken relevant and purposeful action but the child is still not making the expected progress then the school or the parents can pursue an Education, Health and Care Plan (EHCP) for the child.
 To initiate this process they can apply for an EHC needs assessment.
 An EHC needs assessment is an assessment of the educational, health care and social care needs of a child or young person.

-When deciding whether to carry out an EHC needs assessment the Local Authority will consider:
+When deciding whether to carry out an EHC needs assessment the local authority will consider:

 • evidence of the child or young person’s academic attainment (or developmental milestones in younger children) and rate of progress